blackbat13/stv/README.md

 ### DominoDFS

 To run experiments using DominoDFS algorithm, open desired model in the comparing_strats/experiments folder and run in in the PyCharm IDE.

+## Graphical Interface
+There is also a graphical interface for the tool available.
+As the tool itself, it's also a work in progress, so right now it supports only part of the models and algorithms.